Food Safety

 500

-The main difference between simmering and boiling is the level of heat and the size of the bubbles.
-When simmering, the water is just below boiling, and typically done to thicken a substance.
-In contrast, when boiling, the water reaches 212°F (100°C), with larger, more vigorous bubbles rapidly breaking the surface and the nutrient is fully submerged in water.
+The difference between these two things is the level of heat and the size of the bubbles.
+One is typically done to thicken a substance.
+In contrast, the other water reaches larger, more vigorous bubbles, and the nutrient is fully submerged in water.

 M